How A Knowledge Graph Updates Itself

 They now show us knowledge panels in search results that tell us about the people, places, and things they recognize in the queries we perform.
 In addition to crawling webpages and indexing the words on those pages, Google is collecting facts about the people, places, and things it finds on those pages.

-A Google Patent that was just granted in the past week tells us about how Google’s knowledge graph updates itself when it collects information about entities, their properties and attributes and relationships involving them.
+A Google Patent that was just granted in the past week tells us about how the Google knowledge graph updates itself when it collects information about entities, their properties and attributes and relationships involving them.
 This is part of the evolution of SEO that is taking place today – learning how Search is changing from being based upon search to being based upon knowledge.

 What does the patent tell us about knowledge?
 This is one of the sections that details what a knowledge graph is like that Google might collect information about when it indexes pages these days: